Recent Highlights

 DA's Protecting Our Kids Program Now Offers FREE Software

-Solano County District Attorney David W. Paulson created the Protecting Our Kids program to help parents and other concerned adults safeguard the Internet activities of young people.
+Solano County District Attorney's Office created the Protecting Our Kids program to help parents and other concerned adults safeguard the Internet activities of young people.
 Protecting Our Kids gives parents and other adults in charge of supervising children's online computer activities the tools needed to protect kids from online predators and prevent them from engaging in Internet crime.

 By understanding how to avoid the dangers of the Internet and how to take control of the family computer, parents can successfully keep criminal predators out of their homes and out of their children's lives.
 They can also learn how to prevent their children from using the Internet to break the law.